pixelgrade/fargo-child/README.md

 # fargo-child
-A Fargo child theme starter
+This is a very nice starter child theme for Fargo.
+Enjoy!